Last Updated on November 22, 2023

 Ultrasonography is highly accurate in detecting the extent of the rotator cuff tear and to visualize biceps tendon.

-For treatment, it needs to determined first if the rotator cuff injury is acute or chronic.
+For treatment, it needs to be determined first if the rotator cuff injury is acute or chronic.

 Chronic Rotator Cuff Injury

-In follow up, range of motion and a basic strengthening exercises should begun.
+In follow up, the range of motion and a basic strengthening exercises should begun.

 If the patient does not improve by six weeks, surgical treatment should be considered.

 Acute traumatic tears in young athletes and complete tears of rotator cuff should be considered for surgery.
 In rest, management is same as above.